Types of pipe

 Plumbing

-The answer to 'types of pipe' is that there are several common types of pipes used in plumbing systems, each with their own advantages and applications.
-The most common types of pipes include copper, PVC (polyvinyl chloride), CPVC (chlorinated polyvinyl chloride), PEX (cross-linked polyethylene), and galvanized steel.
+The answer to 'types of pipe' is that there are several common types of pipes used in residential plumbing systems, each with their own advantages and disadvantages.
+The most common types include copper, PVC (polyvinyl chloride), CPVC (chlorinated polyvinyl chloride), and PEX (cross-linked polyethylene).

 Step-by-Step Guide